jblotus/mojolive-wordpress-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a simple widget that displays your [mojoLive] (http://mojolive.com, "Visit mojoLive") profile picture and score.
+This is a simple widget that displays your [mojoLive][mojoLive] profile picture and score.

 == Installation ==

-1. Download, install and activate
+1. Upload mojolive-wordpress-plugin to /wp-content/plugins/
 2. Add the "mojoLive Profile Widget" to your sidebar
 3. Enter your mojolive username into the widget settings